 Why should I time myself?

-When you prepare for an IELTS test, you need to know if you can write or type fast enough to answer all the questions you need to answer.
-If you are preparing for the IELTS on paper Writing test, it is important to check if you can easily write 400-500 words in an hour.
-This is also true for typing.
+When you prepare for an IELTS test, you need to know if you can type fast enough to answer all the questions you need to answer.
+If you are preparing for the IELTS Writing test, it is important to check if you can easily type 400-500 words in an hour.
 Some people can type very quickly but they make a lot of errors.
-It is important to practise error-free writing and typing to give yourself the best possible chance to score higher.
+It is important to practise error-free typing to give yourself the best possible chance to score higher.

 Before you buy a 'timed' practice test, you can buy one that is untimed and see how you go.
 Try and limit yourself to the recommended timing, to see if you can answer all parts of the test.
 When you feel you are more prepared, then move on to a 'timed' test to see how you can handle the pressure of being timed.